Kid: Musicians and their cohorts nicknamed “Kid”

 Louis Armstrong’s first good gig was with him before Armstrong went to Chicago in 1922.
 Alvin Alcorn said he “didn’t have great range but a big tone.”
 John Casimir recalled that he and Johnny Dodds would play all day long for funerals and parades.

-Music Rising at Tulane has an interview with Ory and Manuel “Fess” Manetta from 1958 that has with a printed summary and a terrific sound recording you can easily listen to on line.
+Music Rising at Tulane has an interview with Ory and Manuel “Fess” Manetta from 1958 that has with it a printed summary and a terrific sound recording you can easily listen to on line.

 [Henry] Kid Rena (1898- 1949) trumpet, aka Little Turk